What is GSTR-4?

 - Inward supplies from registered suppliers (attracting reverse charge)

 - Inward supplies from registered suppliers (other than reverse charge)

 - Import of services (subject to reverse charge)

-9. Any received TDS credit.
-This table will require details such as GSTIN of the deductor, TDS amount and the gross invoice value.
+- Any received TDS credit.
+This table will require details such as the GSTIN of the deductor, TDS amount, and the gross invoice value.

-13. All payments made in cash, including payment of tax, interest and late fee are to be listed here.
+- All payments made in cash, including tax, interest, and late fee, must be listed here.

 Just like other GSTR forms such as GSTR 1 and GSTR 3B, you can file GSTR 4 returns online.

 GSTR 4 online filing can be done on the official GST portal through these steps:

 - Login to the GST portal with your email id and password